 A Lose to Win Accumulator allows you to bet on two or more selections from different events.
 To win, at least one of your selections must lose.
 For more info see here.

-In horse racing, a Market Mover refers to the price of a horse that has considerably lengthened or shortened, prior to the event.
+In horse racing, a Market Mover refers a horse that has considerably lengthened or shortened in price prior to the event.

 A Monkey is a slang term, used to describe £500.